10 Unique and Fun Swiss German Words

-What do you think is one indicator that you’ve finally mastered a language?
+How do you know when you’ve mastered a language?

 We’ve already written quite a bit about learning German slang, so we thought it was high time we turned our attention to Swiss German slang.

-Whether you’re going to Switzerland to study or just to travel around for a while, this wonderful Alpine nation has all kinds of exciting things to offer students and travelers alike—including some fun and unique slang words!
+Whether you’re going to Switzerland to study or just to travel around for a while, this Alpine nation has exciting things to offer students and travelers alike—including some fun and unique slang!

 10 Crazy Swiss German Slang Words You Need to Know